 In Pegg v Camden Council, the Tribunal heard that Ms Pegg had been dismissed after 44 weeks service at the Council after absences caused by depression.

-The case was sent to the Employment Appeal Tribunal to answer the legal question of whether equality laws protects agency workers from being discriminated against by the organisation they are supplied to.
-In early 2013 the Judge of the Appeal Tribunal said that as Ms Pegg was under an obligation to work for Camden Council, the Council was under a legal duty not to discriminate against her.
+The case was sent to the Employment Appeal Tribunal to answer the legal question of whether equality laws protects agency workers from being discriminated against by the organisation they’re supplied to.
+In early 2013, the Judge of the Appeal Tribunal said that as Ms Pegg was under an obligation to work for Camden Council, the Council was under a legal duty not to discriminate against her.

 Details of the case

 The case was funded by the Equality and Human Rights Commission and Camden Council were ordered to pay Ms Pegg just over £35,000 in compensation.
-The case was brought under the old Disability Discrimination legislation as the Equality Act 2010 was not introduced when the dismissal occurred.
+The case was brought under the old Disability Discrimination legislation as the Equality Act 2010 wasn’t introduced when the dismissal occurred.

-Conclusion: Agency Workers will now have better protection against discrimination from the companies they are supplied to work at, in line with direct permanent employees of that company.
+To conclude, Agency Workers will now have greater protection against discrimination from the companies they’re supplied to work at, in line with direct permanent employees of that company.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.